 Funds must be used only for the specific purposes requested in the application and described in the resulting award.
-Funds under this NOFO cannot be used to reimburse projects for otherwise eligible expenses incurred prior to an FTA award under this program.
+Funds under this NOFO cannot be used to reimburse projects for otherwise eligible expenses incurred prior to an FTA award under this program or until FTA has issued pre-award authority for selected projects.
+FTA will issue pre-award authority to incur costs for selected projects beginning on the date that project selections are announced.
+FTA does not provide pre-award authority for competitive funds until projects are selected, and even then, there are Federal requirements that must be met before costs are incurred.
+FTA will issue specific guidance to selectees regarding pre-award authority at the time of selection.
+For more information about FTA's policy on pre-award authority, please see the most recent Apportionment Notice on FTA's website.
 Refer to Section C.3., Eligible Projects, for information on activities that are allowable in this grant program.
-Allowable direct and indirect expenses must be consistent with the Governmentwide Uniform Administrative Requirements and Cost Principles (2 CFR part 200) and FTA Circulars 5010.1E.
+Allowable direct and indirect expenses must be consistent with the Governmentwide Uniform Administrative Requirements and Cost Principles (2 CFR 200) and FTA Circular 5010.1E.